boryspaulewicz/bhsdtr/ordinal/Readme.md

     attr(,"Probability")
     [1] 0.95

 Among the parameters that represent the stimulus-induced average differences between the gamma parameters (i.e., gamma\_fixed\[.,2\]) the gamma\_fixed\[4,2\] parameter does not seem to be the only one that is non-zero.
-This indicates that the pattern of the thresholds - not only their average position - is affected by the stimulus class.
+This indicates that the pattern of the thresholds - not only their average position (= gamma\_fixed\[4,.\]) - may be affected by the stimulus class.
 Interestingly, the random effects' standard deviations tell a different story:

 ``` r
 round(HPDinterval(as.mcmc(s4[, grep('gamma_sd_1', names(s4))])), 2)